PHILOSOPHY 100—INTRODUCTION TO PHILOSOPHY (HA)

 Fall, Spring.
 Credit, four hours.
 Introduction to the informal techniques of critical thought and the formal analysis of argument structure.

 Fall.
-Credit, four hours.
+Credit, three to four hours.
 Examination of fundamental moral questions, such as the best way of life, the relation between happiness and moral excellence, and the nature of ethical reasoning, as treated by major philosophers.

 On Demand.
 Credit, three hours.
 Introduction to some of the major questions and themes of Philosophy of Sport, with a particular focus on ethical and political issues.